 According to a recent study by the IBWA, more than 63 percent of Americans choose bottled water as their beverage of choice.
 And 94 percent of Americans believe that bottled water is healthier than soft drinks.
 But what exactly does the phrase ‘bottled water’ mean?
 The definition is more complex than it might initially seem.

-Spring Water: “Derived from an underground formation from which water flows naturally to the surface, this water must be collected only at the spring or through a borehole that taps the underground formation feeding the spring.
-If some external force is used to collect the water through a borehole, the water must have the same composition and quality as the water that naturally flows to the surface.”
+“Derived from an underground formation from which water flows naturally to the surface, this water must be collected only at the spring or through a borehole that taps the underground formation feeding the spring.
+Collected water must have the same composition and quality as the water that naturally flows to the surface.”

-Purified Water: “Bottled water that has been treated by distillation, reverse osmosis, or another suitable process may meet standards that allow it to be labeled as “purified water.””
+“Treated water must be distilled, reverse osmosis, or another suitable process that allow it to be labeled as “purified water.””

-Mineral Water: “This water comes from an underground source and contains at least 250 parts per million total dissolved solids.
-Minerals and trace elements must come from the source of the underground water.
-They cannot be added later.”
+“This water comes from an underground source and contains at least 250 parts per million total dissolved solids.
+Minerals and trace elements must come from the source of the underground water.”

-Understanding the different water sources and methods of extraction will help Atlanta employees answer questions about the taste, quality, and safety of a specific type of water.
+Understanding the different water sources and methods of extraction will help Atlanta employees.
+They will be able to answer questions about the taste, quality, and safety of a specific type of water.
 This is especially important as 82 percent of Americans think they should drink more water and 90 percent believe that bottled water is a healthy and convenient beverage.

-To help your Atlanta employees stay hydrated and healthy, make sure to include bottled water in your office breakroom vending machine.
+Help your Atlanta employees stay hydrated and healthy, make sure to include water in your office breakroom vending machine.
 Try offering healthy snacks with healthy beverages at a reduced cost.
 It not only keeps everyone hydrated and satiated, but it’s also a great moral booster.
 For more information about adding healthy vending machines to your Atlanta breakroom, call Southern Refreshment Services at 770-939-9299.